dbyrash/Cache_project/README.md

 Replacement Policy : For Direct Cache - replace cache line.
                      For Set-Associative - If all ways are valid, then select the way base on (clock_cycle % way_associative).

+## Features
+Takes Address, Data and Data Size form Text File in the form of hexadecimal data.
+Uses Lists and Dictonaries to form a Cache
+Stores data in the cache using the address in the text file.

 ## Configurations
 Cache size: 1K, 2K, 4K, 8K, 16K, 32K-Byte
 Way associative: 1, 2, 4, 8-way